In this post, we’ll do a tear down of Hubspot’s knowledge base for their range of inbound marketing and sales software.

 Visual design and layout

-Now, let’s take a look at the knowledge base’s visual design and layout.
+Now, let’s take a look at the Hubspot knowledge base visual design and layout.

 The knowledge base does actually have different colors to signify which category each topic belongs to (Sales, CRM or Marketing for example) but the topics are all mixed up in random order.